tsamba120/Spotify-ETL-Job-with-Airflow/README.md

 The *unique listens* table *song_plays* consists of unique songs I listened to at any given time in the prior 24 hours.
 Because I cannot technically listen to two songs simultaneously, I set the table's primary key to be the timestamp column, *played_at*.
 This table also possesses foreign keys to dimension tables that provide further information on song name, artist name, and album name.

-## V. Loading Data to a PostgreSQL Database
+## VI.
+Loading Data to a PostgreSQL Database
 The staging tables were brought into my production tables using PostgreSQL.
 Staging tables were loaded according to their matching production table names and in accordance with set primary and foreign key restraints.

 <img src="https://github.com/tsamba120/Spotify-ETL-Job-with-Airflow/blob/main/Database%20Modeling/postgres_database_model.png" width="700" height="400" style="align:center;"/>